Targeted Local Projections: Introduction

 In contrast, \cite{ferreira2023bayesian} propose achieving exponential decay by shrinking the LP estimates towards a VAR in a Bayesian framework.
-To obtain their Bayesian LP (BLP) estimator, they employ a quasi-Bayesian LP methodology where the prior mean of the coefficient is equal to a VAR estimator on a pre-sample, while the prior variance is based on a Minnesota prior, with a shrinkage parameter that maximizes the posterior marginal density of the data.
-However, due to small samples in macroeconomics, pre-sample VAR estimates are rarely reliable.
-Additionally, \cite{ferreira2023bayesian} assume that the true data generating process is a finite order SVAR, while in reality, it is likely that the model is misspecified - \cite{olea2024double}.
-To address this issue, \cite{gonzalez2025misspecification} propose a similar Bayesian procedure, but the shrinkage parameter is minimizing the prediction error and their prediction error criterion can also be used to choose among LP and VAR estimators.
-However, their focus is reduced form estimation and on multi-step forecasts rather than structural parameters.
+To obtain their Bayesian LP (BLP) estimator, they employ a quasi-Bayesian LP approach, where the prior mean of the coefficient is equal to a VAR estimator on a presample, while the prior variance is based on a Minnesota prior, with a shrinkage parameter that maximizes the posterior marginal density of the data.
+However, due to small samples in macroeconomics, presample VAR estimates are rarely reliable.
+Additionally, \cite{ferreira2023bayesian} assume that the true data generating process is a finite order VAR, while in reality, it is likely that the model is misspecified - \cite{olea2024double}.
+To address this issue, \cite{gonzalez2025misspecification} propose a similar Bayesian procedure, but the shrinkage parameter minimizes the prediction error and their prediction error criterion can also be used to choose among LP and VAR estimators.
+Their focus is on reduced-form estimation and on multi-step forecasts rather than structural parameters.
 For point estimation of target structural parameters, it is unclear that minimizing prediction error would be desirable.